mauromascarenhas/NLPLearn/README.md

 - CommonJS: The same as the above, but transpiled for compatibility with older projects;
 - Browser (useful for simple client-side apps): Browser-compatible Vanilla JS code (debugging + minified versions).

-Furthermore, it is important to state that some classes have import/export utilities which lets you to export instances of classifiers, vectorizers and others, to a plain JS object that can be stored as strings (JSON) so as to be retrieved and converted to an instance of its original class afterwards (check code docs for more details).
+Furthermore, it is important to state that some classes have import/export utilities that let you to export instances of classifiers, vectorizers and others, to a plain JS object that can be stored as strings (JSON) so as to be retrieved and converted to an instance of its original class afterwards (check code docs for more details).
 Generic example:

     repo.save("my-model", model.toModel());
     // ...